Second-Half Actions for Tech Revenue Leaders - Part 2

 Learn more about upcoming events for tech leaders.

-Mitchell Edwards is a director in the Chicago office.
+Mitchell Edwards is a principal in the Chicago office.
 During his tenure with the Alexander Group, Mitchell has worked across all areas of the firm’s Revenue Growth Model™ with a diverse industry base including distribution, manufacturing, media and software.
 Mitchell has gained extensive experience on local and global engagements.
 He recently helped lead a complete sales transformation with one of North America’s largest media organizations and developed a global sales compensation framework for a $5B technology provider.